 reality, desires and visions fall to pieces. in »reading tosca« everything can be reversed into its opposite; violence, torture, feelings of powerlessness, uncertainty and desire are intertwined into a brutal world full of inner conflicts.

-premiere 2008 dance/creation: mercedes appugliese, fleur conlon, kayoko minami, elik niv, clebio oliveira, ute pliestermann, hironori sugata lighting design: klaus dust
+premiere 29 may 2008 dance/creation mercedes appugliese, fleur conlon, kayoko minami, elik niv, clebio oliveira, ute pliestermann, hironori sugata lighting design klaus dust

 ”the spectacular final tableau (swept) the audience off their feet into ecstatic rounds of applause.” (frankfurter allgemeine zeitung, 2008)